How to Go "No Poo" with Easy Herbal Hair Rinses

 • Rinse out with clean running water.

-• You can follow the herbal rinse with an apple cider vinegar rinse if you'd like, which is a really popular method, but I usually skip it.
+• You can follow the herbal rinse with an apple cider vinegar rinse if you'd like.

-• OPTIONAL: If your hair feels dry and you want a little conditioning, I like to add a small amount of organic coconut oil or jojoba oil to moisturize.
-I usually go with 1/4 tsp per quart of rinse.
+• OPTIONAL: If your hair feels dry and you want a little conditioning, I like to make a homemade leave-in conditioner.

 Feel free to experiment with other herb and essential oil combinations.
 For more information and guidance about what herbs are good for hair care, check out Naturally Healthy Hair by Mary Beth Janssen.